Itinerary:

 Get on Island Time

 Your morning commute never looked so good!
-Catch a ferry from Cleveland to North Stradbroke Island/Minjerribah, then bus up to Point Lookout.
+Escape to the crystal-clear waters of North Stradbroke Island/Minjerribah with ease.
+Simply catch a SeaLink ferry from Cleveland to Dunwich on North Stradbroke Island/Minjerribah, then take the North Stradbroke Island/Minjerribah bus service up to Point Lookout to start your adventure.

 Mid-morning snack